Norton Rose Fulbright South Africa Inc

 - Greg is the author of a number of published legal briefs and articles relating to power and Africa.

-- He has appeared on South African radio and television, BBC World, ABC, and other international networks regarding South African and African issues.
+- He has appeared on South African radio and television, CNN, BBC World, ABC, and other international networks regarding South African and African issues.

 - Greg holds the degrees of Bachelors of Arts (Political Science and Law) from the University of Witwatersrand and Bachelor of Laws from the University of Kwa Zulu Natal and a Dip Corp Governance from the University of Johannesburg.